Robust non-computability of dynamical systems and computability of robust dynamical systems: Introduction

 Equilibrium solutions, also known as equilibrium points or critical points, correspond to the zeros of $f$ in \eqref{eq_main} and play a vital role in dynamical systems theory.
 They are points where the system comes to rest and are useful in determining the stability of the system.
 By analyzing the system's behavior in the vicinity of an equilibrium point, we can ascertain whether nearby trajectories (i.e.~solutions of \eqref{eq_main}) will remain near that point (stable) or move away from it (unstable).

 The basins of attraction, on the other hand, represent the collection of initial conditions with the property that their associated trajectories converge to the corresponding equilibrium point.
 This is pictured in Figure \ref{Fig:basin}.
 Thus, by identifying the basins of attraction, we can predict the system's long-term behavior for different initial conditions.
 This information is essential in understanding and characterizing the system's behavior, particularly in the context of complex systems.
+We also note that a basin of attraction is an open subset of some Euclidean space.

 A sink of (\ref{eq_main}) is a special type of equilibrium point where the system in the neighborhood of the equilibrium point is well-behaved and stable.
 Here ``stable" refers to at least two properties.
-First, each sink $s$ has a neighborhood $U$ with the property that any trajectory that enters $U$ stays there and converges exponentially fast to $s$ (this means that $\|\phi_t(x)-x_0\|\leq \varepsilon e^{-\alpha t}$ for some $\varepsilon,\alpha>0$, where $\phi_t(x)$ denotes the solution of (\ref{eq_main}) at time $t\geq 0$ with initial condition $\phi_0(x)=x\in U$.
+First, each sink $s$ has a neighborhood $U$ with the property that any trajectory that enters $U$ stays there and converges exponentially fast to $s$ (this means that $\|\phi_t(x)-s\|\leq \varepsilon e^{-\alpha t}$ for some $\varepsilon,\alpha>0$, where $\phi_t(x)$ denotes the solution of (\ref{eq_main}) at time $t\geq 0$ with initial condition $\phi_0(x)=x\in U$.
 See \cite[Theorem 1 on p.~130]{Per01}).
-Second, the system is stable in the sense that if we replace $f$ in (\ref{eq_main}) by a nearby function $\overline{f}$ then it will continue to have a unique sink $\overline{s}$ in $U$ ($\overline{s}$ depends continuously on $\overline{f}$.
+Second, the system is stable in the sense that if we replace $f$ in (\ref{eq_main}) by a nearby function $\overline{f}$ then it will continue to have a unique sink $\overline{s}$ in $U$ ($\overline{s}$ depends continuously on $\overline{f}$).
 In particular, when $\overline{f}=f$ one has $s=\overline{s}$.
-See \cite[Theorem 1 on p.~321]{Per01}) and moreover trajectories of the new system will behave (near the sink) similarly to the trajectories of the original system (\ref{eq_main}) and will converge exponentially fast to $\overline{s}$.
+See \cite[Theorem 1 on p.~321]{Per01}.
+Moreover, trajectories of the new system will behave (near the sink) similarly to the trajectories of the original system (\ref{eq_main}) and will converge exponentially fast to $\overline{s}$.

 This means that if the system (\ref{eq_main}) is slightly perturbed from a sink, it will eventually return to that point.
 In other words, a sink point is robust locally under small perturbations.
 Moreover, even if the dynamics of the system is (slightly) perturbed, nearby trajectories will behave similarly to the original system, providing a better understanding of the long-term behavior of the system.
 This is particularly important in the study of complex systems, where the stability of the system can be difficult to determine analytically.
 The concept of robustness also allows for the development of numerical methods for the study of dynamical systems, which are crucial in many applications where analytical methods are not feasible.